risc0/risc0/website/api_versioned_docs/version-1.0/zkvm/acceleration.md

 # Cryptography Acceleration

-RISC Zero’s rv32im implementation includes a number of specialized extension circuits, including two “accelerators” for cryptographic functions: SHA-256 and [256-bit modular multiplication][bigint], referred to as "bigint" multiplication.
-By implementing these operations directly in the “hardware” of the zkVM, programs that use these accelerators execute faster and can be proven with significantly less resources [^1].
+RISC Zero's rv32im implementation includes a number of specialized extension circuits, including two "accelerators" for cryptographic functions: SHA-256 and [256-bit modular multiplication][bigint], referred to as "bigint" multiplication.
+By implementing these operations directly in the "hardware" of the zkVM, programs that use these accelerators execute faster and can be proven with significantly less resources [^1].